The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 An open-ended mutual fund that invests in short-term debts and monetary instruments such as Treasury bills and pays money market rates of interest.
 Money market funds usually offer checkwriting privileges.
 They are not insured by the FDIC.

 A debt instrument used in a real estate transaction where the property is the collateral for the loan.
 A mortgage gives the lender a right to take possession of the property if the borrower fails to pay off the loan.
-See also Mortgage.
+See related question Mortgage.

 A loan made by a lender to a borrower for the financing of real property.
-See also Mortgage.
+See related question Mortgage.

 The lender in a mortgage loan relationship.
-See also Mortgagee/Loss Payee.
+See related question Mortgagee/Loss Payee.

 The borrower in a mortgage loan relationship.
 (Property is used as collateral to make payment.)